 Each year we present a mini-book to Peace’s 2 year olds acquainting them with Peace.
 The book has pictures of the Sanctuary, Peace staff, the Nursery school, and so on to help them learn about Peace and the going to church experience.

-Bibles (2 Year Olds and 3rd Graders)
+Bibles (Toddlers and 3rd Graders)

 The Lord’s Prayer (Kindergartners)